dmrschmidt/SwiftColorWheel/README.md

 [SoundCard](https://www.soundcard.io) lets you send real, physical postcards with audio messages.
 Right from your iOS device.

-DSWaveformImage is used to draw the waveforms of the audio messages that get printed on the postcards sent by [SoundCard](https://www.soundcard.io).
+SwiftColorWheel is used to color the waveform derived from the audio message on postcards sent by [SoundCard](https://www.soundcard.io).

 &nbsp;